tpoisot/vim-base16-term/README.md

 A color scheme for `vim` in the terminal, with fixes of various things that bugged me in the original `base16`

+## Summary of changes

+- The signs and line numbers columns have the same background as text
+- The current lign number is highlighted and bold
+- The `0A` color is fixed from `Brown` to `Yellow`
+- The color of matching parens is (in my opinion) less confusing
+- Saner highlighting (mental sanity wise) for pandoc

 ## Pre-requisites

 base16 colors for [shell] and [Xresources]